ZenGPT/atlassian-connect-express/README.md

     // This is the port your Express server will listen on "port": 3000,

+    // Use views/unauthorized.hbs for error page.
+    "errorTemplate": true,
+    // Use custom error template
+    // "errorTemplateName": "auth-response-handler.jsx",

+    // Use Custom error object for error template
+    // "errorTemplateObject": {
+    //     "title": "App not authorized!",
+    //     "unauthorized": true
+    // },

     // To enable validation of descriptor on startup and every time it changes,
     // add the optional config validateDescriptor to true "validateDescriptor": true,